Green Cards (Common)

-The employer must look at the other documents papers to determine whether they prove identity and work authorization.
+The employer must review the other documents to determine whether they prove identity and work authorization.
 An employer cannot require that the new hire provide specific documents, such as a U.S. birth certificate or a green card.
 A new hire may show any of the documents listed on the I-9 form.
 The documents shown in List A on the back of the I-9 form prove both identity and authorization to work.
 If a new hire provides a document in List A, only one document is needed.
 If the document provided is not in List A, the employee must provide a document from List B and a document from List C.

-If I believe a new hire is an alien, can I ask the person to produce a Green Card when filling out the I-9 Form?
+If I believe a new hire is an alien, can I ask the person to produce a green card when filling out the I-9 Form?

-No, employers can not specify which document or documents are acceptable from an employee.
+No. Employers cannot specify which document or documents are acceptable from an employee.
 If the person provides a document from List A, or a document from List B and a document from List C, the employer may not request any other document to verify employment eligibility.

-When filling out the I-9 Form, can I accept a social security card from an alien as proof of work authorization?
+When filling out the I-9 Form, can I accept a Social Security Card from an alien as proof of work authorization?

 Yes.
-The employer must also see proof of authorization to work such as a U.S. Social Security card (a Social Security card that says "Not Valid for Employment" is not acceptable), a birth certificate showing birth in the U.S. or a valid Immigration document showing work authorization such as an employment authorization card or an H-1 or other working visa approval notice.
+The employer must also see proof of authorization to work such as a U.S. Social Security Card (a Social Security Card that says "Not Valid for Employment" is not acceptable), a birth certificate showing birth in the U.S. or a valid Immigration document showing work authorization such as an employment authorization card or an H-1 or other working visa approval notice.

 If we see the identity and a work authorization card from the Immigration Service, can we also ask for a green card to be sure?